brettchalupa/brettchalupa.github.io/_works/lunar-space-colony-comic.md

 Bri, an engineer, starts a new life onboard a colony orbiting the Moon.

-_Lunar Space Colony_ is a a weekly sci-fi comic.
-It is currently on hiatus.
+_Lunar Space Colony_ was a weekly sci-fi comic.
+It is an unfinished project.

 [Read _Lunar Space Colony_](https://lsc.brettchalupa.com)